ForestAdmin/documentation-user-guide/other-tabs/collaboration/distribute-tasks-with-inboxes.md

 ### Backlog section

-This section is accessible for operators with an Editor or Administrator role.
+This section is accessible for operators with a Manager, Editor or Administrator permission level.

 It provides an overview of the current inbox.